 There are very few industries currently experiencing as much growth as the medical sector, both in the short and the long term.
 According to data from the Bureau of Labor Statistics (BLS) the health care and social assistance sector will account for more than a third of the projected job growth between 2014 and 2024.
 That means increased demand for professions that fall within that industry, including office and administrative workers.
-The Affordable Care Act has added a level of complexity to existing billing processes, so that medical billing specialists will continue to be in high demand.
+The Affordable Care Act has added a level of complexity to existing billing processes, so that medical billing specialists may continue to be in high demand.

 Oftentimes, when a sector experiences rapid growth, schools may struggle to keep up with the demands placed on related certificate and degree programs.
 Luckily, the new millennium has brought us incredible technologies to help address those increased demands, especially through the medium of online education.
 Universities throughout the country offer easily accessible online medical billing programs -- both certificates and some associate degrees -- to ensure that tomorrow's workforce is qualified and ready to work.

 Online Medical Billing Degree Programs

 Medical billing professionals typically need some post-secondary training for entry-level positions.
 According to the BLS, if you're interested in becoming a medical records or health information technician, the best option is an associate degree in medical information technology.
 To prepare for this degree, it's recommended to take high school courses in health, math, biology and computer science.

 Medical records are highly confidential, so it's important for health information techs to be organized and extremely knowledgeable in their field.
 Medical billing students can expect to take classes in: